 What if you don’t have 100 washing machines to ship all at once?
 This situation is “less than a load,” and it’s where G.E.
 Forwarders experience and knowledge can help.

 G.E.
 Forwarders knows a thing or two about logistics and shipping.
-The company started handling air and ocean consolidations, cross-docking, domestic and cross border trucking, pick and pack, inventory management and customs clearance for its customers way back in 1979.
+The company started handling air and ocean consolidations, cross-docking, domestic and cross border trucking, pick and pack, inventory management, and customs clearance for its customers way back in 1979.

 Its talented management team has over 30 years of knowledge and experience with dangerous goods, perishables goods, automobile parts, Garments on Hangers, and fashion accessories.

-An experienced third-party logistics company, G.E.
+As an experienced third-party logistics company, G.E.
 Forwarders is an essential factor in its clients’ success.
 The company handles the logistics for its customers from start to finish and counts on Toyota’s I.C. powered forklifts to help them get the job done.

 Behind-the-Scenes at G.E.
 Forwarders